Manu Prakash

-Manu Prakash is an Indian-American scientist who is a professor of bioengineering at Stanford University.
+Manu Prakash is an Indian scientist who is a professor of bioengineering at Stanford University.
 Manu was born in Meerut, India.
 He is best known for his contributions to the Foldscope and Paperfuge.

 Prakash received the MacArthur Fellowship in September 2016.
 He and his team at Stanford University have developed a synchronous computer that operates using the physics of moving water droplets.
 His work focuses on frugal innovation that makes medicine, computing and microscopy accessible to more people across the world.

 Early life and education

 Manu Prakash was born in Meerut, India.
 He earned a BTech in computer science and engineering from the Indian Institute of Technology Kanpur and an M.S. and PhD in Applied Physics from Massachusetts Institute of Technology.

 Notable work

 Foldscope

 A Foldscope is an optical microscope that can be assembled from simple components, including a sheet of paper and a lens.
 It was developed by Jim Cybulski and Manu Prakash and designed to cost less than US$1 to build.
 It is part of the "frugal science" movement, which aims to make cheap and easy tools available for scientific use in the developing world.